parcel-bundler/website/src/configuration/package-json.md

 If the `browser` field is an [object](/features/module-resolution/#package.json-browser-field), `package.json#browser[pkgName]` can be used instead of `package.json#browser`.

+Note that there will always be at least one target, even with `main: false`.
+(So the default target will be used instead of `main`.)

 #### custom targets

 To create your own target (without any of the semantics of the [common target](#main-%2F-module-%2F-browser) described previously), add a top-level field with your target's name and output path.
 You also need to add it to [`targets`](#targets) to make Parcel recognize that field.